demisto/content/Packs/SekoiaXDR/Integrations/SekoiaXDR/README.md

 ### sekoia-xdr-get-alert

 ***
-Command to retrieve a specific Alert by uuid or short_id from Sekoia XDR.
+Command to retrieve a specific alert by uuid or short_id from Sekoia XDR.

 #### Base Command